schenk/responsive-flickr-gallery/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Responsive galleries from your Flickr photos for your WordPress enabled website.
+Responsive galleries from your Flickr photos for WordPress sites.

 == Description ==

-_Responsive Flickr Gallery_ is a simple, fast and light plugin to create a gallery of your Flickr photos on your WordPress enabled website.
-This plugin aims at providing a simple yet customizable way to create clean and professional looking Flickr galleries.
+_Responsive Flickr Gallery_ is a simple, fast and light plugin to create responsive galleries of [Flickr](http://www.flickr.com/) photos.
+This plugin provides customizable, clean and professional looking Flickr galleries.
+It sacles perfectly on cloud hosted WordPress sites.

 ###Features:

-* Manage your set and photos with titles and descriptions on flickr and display them on your WordPress site
+* Manage your sets and photos with titles and descriptions on flickr and display them on your WordPress site
-* Use flickr as your CDN for photos
+* Use Flickr as your organizer for photos
-* Fast and light
+* Accelerate your site by loading images from the Flick.com CDN
+* Reduces requests and traffic to your Site and helps to optimize page speed index
+* Light: Small footprint keeps slug size compact for cloud hosting (i.e. on heroku)
-* Uses caching to load galleries instantly + uses DB for catching to allow cloud hosting and scaling
+* Uses caching to load galleries instantly and reduce expensive Fickr API-calls
+* Uses the database for catching to allow cloud hosting and scaling
 * Support for both Public and Private photos
 * Create multiple galleries with different parameters
-* Powerful slideshow options with Colorbox
+* Powerful slideshow with Colorbox
 * Select Photos from your Flickr Photostream, a Photoset, a Gallery, a Group or a set of tags
 * Multiple sorting options available so that you don't have to rely on Flickr's sorting options
 * Different default image sizes
-* For better performance only flickr created image sizes were used
+* For better performance Flickr image were used - no creation and storage of custom sizes photos required
-* Without custom image sizes there is no need for local cache!
+* Cloud hosting friendly: no custom image sizes means no need for local image cache
-* This plugin is ready for cloud hosting (i.e. heroku) where no persistent filesystem is garanteed
+* This plugin is perfect for cloud hosting (i.e. heroku) where no persistent filesystem is garanteed
-* Infinitely customizable with custom CSS field * might be removed in the future *
+* Customizable with custom CSS field * might be removed in future release *
 * Fits into a sidebar widget too
 * Insert multiple galleries on same page with independent slideshow and pagination
 * Fits automatically according to the width of the theme or you can select the width of the gallery yourself